walbourn/walbourn.github.io/_posts/2022-09-20-windows-sdk-for-windows-11,-version-22h2.md

 See [this issue](https://reviews.llvm.org/D129378) for more details.

-> The Visual Studio 2022 17.4 Update includes clang 15.0.1 to address this issue.
+> The [Visual Studio 2022 17.4 Update](https://walbourn.github.io/vs-2022-update-4/) includes clang 15.0.1 to address this issue.

+<b>Related:</b> <a href="https://walbourn.github.io/windows-sdk-for-windows-11/">Windows SDK for Windows 11</a>